Last Updated on

-TASTE: Lyon Distilling.
-Get a first taste of “smoky” dark rum, corn and malt whiskey at this innovative distillery – a newcomer to the Eastern Shore.
+Take a sip of “smoky” dark rum, corn and malt whiskey at this innovative distillery.

-WALK: Into Town to peruse the many shops and galleries – not a franchise among them.
-Don’t miss:
+Peruse the many shops and galleries – not a franchise among them.

 Where to Eat and Stay in St. Michaels

-EAT: St. Michaels is a tourist town, with tourist spots aplenty.
+St. Michaels is a tourist town, with tourist spots aplenty.
 Where will you find the locals?
-At Chesapeake Landing (for steamed crabs), at 208 Talbot (for great upscale Bay Cuisine; crab cakes), at Ava’s Pizza (for designer Brick Oven Pizza), and Carpenter Street Saloon (decent grub and “best Bloody Mary on the Eastern Shore”).
+At Chesapeake Landing (for steamed crabs).
+Dining at 208 Talbot (for great upscale Bay Cuisine; crab cakes).
+Chowing on pies at Ava’s Pizza (for designer Brick Oven Pizza).
+And at Carpenter Street Saloon (decent grub and “best Bloody Mary on the Eastern Shore”).

 Rooms in pale colors, traditional colonial furniture with high-end bedding, are lovely, and service is friendly, low-key and on the mark.
 Some lavish chambers are even pet-friendly.
 It’s the perfect location to explore the Chesapeake Bay Maritime Museum right next door.
 Room rates start at $350 per night.